CassieMarie0728/my-awesomeness/README.md

 - [Jman-Github/ReVanced-Patch-Bundles](https://github.com/Jman-Github/ReVanced-Patch-Bundles) - Automatically aggregates alternative ReVanced & Morphe patch bundles into JSON files to import into the ReVanced & Morphe Managers.
 - [NeoApplications/Neo-Store](https://github.com/NeoApplications/Neo-Store) - An F-Droid client with modern UI and an arsenal of extra features.
 - [NeonOrbit/MRVPatchManager](https://github.com/NeonOrbit/MRVPatchManager) - Android version of the mrv patcher tool.
-- [OpenHub-Store/GitHub-Store](https://github.com/OpenHub-Store/GitHub-Store) - 🩵 A free, open-source app store for GitHub releases — browse, discover, and install apps with one click.
-Powered by Kotlin and Compose Multiplatform for Android & Desktop (Linux, MacOS, Windows).
 - [Radiokot/photoprism-android-client](https://github.com/Radiokot/photoprism-android-client) - 📸 A convenient Android gallery for your PhotoPrism library with plenty of useful features
 - [ReVanced/revanced-manager](https://github.com/ReVanced/revanced-manager) - 💊 Application to use ReVanced on Android
 - [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app_process.